mernaislam/Speedo-Transfer/README.md

 ## Overview
 This project proposes a mobile application for secure and convenient money‬ transfers, incorporating features similar to online banking and mobile money apps.‬

 The app's features align with predefined user stories and integrate seamlessly with the backend.
-The complete list of user stories can be found in the PDF located in the ``develop`` branch.
+The complete list of user stories can be found in the PDF located in the ``develop`` branch named ``BM 2024 Project - Money Transfer Application.pdf``.

 Our final work is included in the ``develop branch``